What is Swiss Chard?

 - 1 pomegranate, seeded

-Make balsamic syrup by placing vinegar in a small saucepan and cooking over low heat until thickened (or until it starts bubbling).
+Make the balsamic syrup by placing vinegar in a small saucepan and cooking over low heat until thickened (or until it starts bubbling).
 Cool.
 Place the arugula and pears together in a mixing bowl.
 Season with salt and pepper.
 Dress with olive oil and lemon juice.
 Divide salad onto four cold plates and garnish with walnuts, cheese (1 tablespoon per plate) and pomegranate seeds.
 Drizzle a spoonful of balsamic syrup over each salad.

 Pasta with Swiss Chard and Gorgonzola